MaartenJB/single-loadcell-scale/README.md

 ![image](Pictures/cup.jpg)

 # Single Loadcell Scale (Work in progress!!)
-Single loadcell scale for Gaggiuino
+Single loadcell scale for the awsome Gaggiuino project.
+It is work in progress so it may not work for you!
+The pcb holder is made in FreeCAD, and I uploaded the source file.

 # Wiring diagram
 Need to make a diagram